Revisiting Invex Functions: Explicit Kernel Constructions and Characterizations: Introduction

 Throughout the paper, $X\subseteq\rn$ is a nonempty open set and $C\subseteq\rn$ is a nonempty open convex set. $\mathrm{conv}\,X$ is the convex hull of a set $X$. $\|x\|=\|x\|_2\coloneqq\sqrt{\sum_{i=1}^n x_i^2}$ is the $l_2$ norm, $\|x\|_1\coloneqq\sum_{i=1}^n |x_i|$ is the $l_1$ norm, $\ang{x,y}$ is the standard inner product for $x,y\in\rn$.

 This paper is organized as follows.
-Section 2 provides preliminaries on invex functions with complete proofs for self-containment.
-Section 3 provides connections of invex functions to other generalizations of convex functions, such as pseudoconvex and quasiconvex functions.
+Section 2 provides preliminaries on invex functions.
+Section 3 provides connections of invex functions to pseudoconvex and quasiconvex functions.
+The characterization theorem for pseudoconvex functions in terms of kernel functions is also provided.
 Section 4 provides examples of invex functions and systematic methods to construct their kernel functions.
 Finally, Section 5 provides concluding remarks.